Original: oil on canvas, 166.5 x 121 cm bxh

 The Jewish bride by Rembrandt van Rijn

 The painting The Jewish bride by Rembrandt van Rijn shows a man and a woman in a close embrace.
 The title should not be taken too literally.
 It is not clear whether the woman is Jewish or whether she is the bride of the man in the painting.
 One can only speculate about who exactly is depicted on the canvas.
 It is possible that Rembrandt painted The Jewish bride on commission and that the couple were portrayed as Biblical figures, such as Ruth and Boaz or Isaac and Rebekah.
 Similar portraits were common in Rembrandt's time.

-Some art historians suggest it is Rembrandts son Titus van Rijn represented in the painting.
-In 1668 Titus married Magdalena van Loo.
-In 1929 however, Jac.
-Zwarts identified them as the Jewish married couple Miguel de Barrios and Abigail de Pina.
-Also it is suggested they could be Barholomeus Vaillant and Elisabeth van Swanenburg, ancestors of Christiaan Everhard Vaillant, possibly the oldest known owner of the painting.
+There are art historians who believe they recognise Rembrandt's son, Titus van Rijn.
+In 1668, he married Magdalena van Loo.
+However, Jac.
+Zwarts identified the couple in 1929 as the Jewish couple Miguel de Barrios and Abigail de Pina.
+It has also been suggested that they might be Bartholomeus Vaillant and Elisabeth van Swanenburg, the ancestors of Christiaan Everhard Vaillant, who was possibly the oldest known owner of the work.

 The painting is also available as a cushion cover.
 Look at the available cushion covers, or send us an e-mail.

 Would you like to have this beautiful masterpiece on your wall?
 Choose your favorite artwork in the size you want.